penseipublicidade/website/docs/controls/navigationdrawer.md

 ### `on_dismiss`

-Fires when NavigationDrawer is dismissed by clicking outside of the panel or [programmatically](/docs/controls/page#close_drawer).
+Fires when drawer is dismissed by clicking outside of the panel or [programmatically](/docs/controls/page#closecontrol).

 ## `NavigationDrawerDestination` properties